Saturday, October 25, 2025

 In every case, the principle remains: “Keep it open, keep it simple, keep reassessing.”

-Coming Next: Part Three – Respiration
+Coming Up Next: Part Three – Respiration

 With bleeding controlled and the airway secured, attention turns to respiration—assessing and managing chest injuries that can silently compromise ventilation and oxygenation.